TayThorian/MasterBookVault/README.md

 - TSR9469 - HR7 - The Crusades Campaign Sourcebook
 - TSR9558 - The Fall of Myth Drannor
 - TSR8908 - LC1 - Gateway to Raven's Bluff
-- TSR9316 - LC3 - Night Watch in the Living City
 - TSR9315 - LC4 - Port of Raven's Bluff
 - TSR9575 - The City of Ravens Bluff
-- TSR9485 - The Secret of Spiderhaunt
-- TSR9488 - The Return of Randal Morn
 - TSR9239 - FRC2 - Curse of the Azure Bonds
 - TSR1055 - The Horde
 - TSR9528 - Undermountain Maddgoth's Castle